StepUp to College Costs Scholarship for 10th and 11th Graders – Rules

 The Free Application for Federal Student Aid (FAFSA) is the form every student must complete to be considered for federal grants, work-study, and student loans.
 Every year, thousands of Utah students miss out on millions of dollars of help for college simply by not completing the FAFSA.

-You’ll have to wait until your senior year to file the FAFSA, but you can practice the form and get an estimate of your federal student aid award by using the FAFSA4Caster.
-This tool can help you plan for the costs of college – and we’re rewarding high school sophomores and juniors for doing just that!
+You’ll have to wait until your senior year to file the FAFSA, but you can still plan for the costs of college now – and we’re rewarding high school sophomores and juniors for doing just that!
 We will select two students who will each win a $500 scholarship.

 HOW TO ENTER:

-- Using the information you learned from the FAFSA4Caster, create a plan for paying for college and write an essay about it (maximum 750 words).
+- Using the information you learned from the net price calculator, create a plan for paying for college and write an essay about it (maximum 750 words).
 We encourage you to use any StepUp resources, including our Paying for College Guide, to understand concepts like federal student aid, scholarships, college savings, and more.
 Here are some ideas to get you started:

 - Where do you want to go to college?
 Do you know how much your degree will cost?